andrewjpoole/andrewjpoole.github.io/_posts/2023-07-18-given-when-then-helper-classes-for-component-tests.md

 #### Async methods

-The methods on these classes are nessecarily all ordinary synchronous methods, otherwise the await keyword would prevent the method chaining.
+The methods on these classes are necessarily all ordinary synchronous methods, otherwise the await keyword would prevent the method chaining.
 So to execute some asynchronous process like calling an API we do use `.GetAwaiter().GetResult();` The reason I'm Ok with this is that the test code being synchronous actually simplifies things.
 If the test code and the code-under-test were both async, I think there would be more chance of race conditions and more complex code to prevent them.
 This way, if we need to wait for an async process to complete, e.g. for a service bus handler to finish handling a message, we can add a method `Then...
 And.WeWaitSomeTimeForProcessingToComplete(timeToWaitInMilliSeconds: 500)`

 Here is an example of a Then class with methods for testing an API: